Application Architecture by Use Case

 Observability

-Architecture Evolution Triggers (By Use Case)
+Architecture Evolution Triggers

-Common Anti-Patterns Across Use Cases
+Common Anti-Patterns Eliminated

-Reusing the same architecture blindly
+Reusing the same architecture blindly across different use cases

-Designing for hypothetical future scale
+Designing for hypothetical future scale before the problem is real

-Overusing async where sync is simpler
+Overusing async patterns where synchronous is simpler

-Ignoring operational reality
+Ignoring operational reality during design

-Treating architecture as "done"
+Treating architecture as done rather than continuously evolved

-Deliverables Clients Receive
+Deliverables

 Use-case-specific reference architectures